blazejsewera/blog/src/pages/second-brain.md

   Problem is, we will annoy people if we ask the same question multiple times.
-  On the other hand, we can become annoyed with the overwhelming number of results that are mostly irrelevant to us.
+  On the other hand, we can become annoyed with the overwhelming number of search results that are mostly irrelevant to us.
   What if there was a better way to manage knowledge and you, a software engineer, had all the skills